microsoft/jacdac/services/power.md

 Here, there's only one channel of power and we don't have hard real time requirements, so user-programmable brain can control it.
-There is no need for analog switch or wiggle-detection line, but the current limiter with latching circuit is still needed.
+There is no need for analog switch or wiggle-detection line, but a current limiter with a latching circuit is needed.

 There is nothing special to do during reception of `shutdown` packet.
 When it is received, the current limiter should just be disabled.

 Ideally, exception/hard-fault handlers on the MCU should also disable the current limiter.
 Similarly, the limiter should be disabled while the MCU is in bootloader mode, or otherwise unaware of the power negotiation protocol.